scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 1 hour

 Magically enhance the sight of up to 5 creatures, giving them the ability to see in the dark.
-Make a spellcasting roll against a bad die for each creature targeted.
-On success they are able to see through dim light and darkness within 30 tiles as if they were bright light.
+Make a spellcasting roll against a terrible die for each creature targeted.
+On success they are able to see through dim light and darkness within 20 tiles as if they were bright light.

 Add an enhanced die for every level cast above 2nd.